velvet-shark/token-balance-app/README.md

 You need to add the Token and NFT API v2 bundle to your QuickNode account as an add-on to be able to use it.

 Details and documentation: https://marketplace.quicknode.com/add-on/token-and-nft-api-v2-bundle

+## Try it out

+You can try out the app here: https://showmethetokens.xyz/